Costa Mesa Boating Accident Lawyers

 - Boat operator inattention.
 Like drivers of other types of vehicles, a boat operator must be attentive to the operation of his boat at all times and be alert for dangerous weather or water conditions, boats, and swimmers nearby.
 When a boat operator is distracted by talking on a cellphone or texting, talking to passengers, or eating and drinking, his distraction can easily cause a tragic accident.

 - Operator inexperience.
 Like motor vehicles, boats take skill and experience to operate.
-When operators lack experience and training on how to handle the hazards that they could face on the water, they can make a poor judgment or can fail to spot a dangerous situation.
+When operators lack experience and training on how to handle the hazards that they could face on the water, they can make a poor judgment call or can fail to spot a dangerous situation.
 The result may be that a person on the boat is seriously injured or killed.

 - Excessive speed.
 Speeding while operating a boat can be very dangerous.
 An operator could lose control of his boat or collide with another nearby vessel, a dock, or another obstacle in the boat’s way.